Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+2.5.0 - Code reorganization and addition of -W option as a wildcard option

 2.0.2 - Fixed bug with single file selection

 2.0.1 - Fixed bug where you were able to mark missing suites